yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

     - How to annotate an eukaryotic genome with Braker3?
     - How to annotate an eukaryotic genome with Helixer?
     - How to evaluate and visualize annotated genomic features?
-    - Compare the annotation of two annotation tools

 objectives:
     - Load genome into Galaxy
-    - Annotate genome with Braker3
+    - Annotate genome with Braker3 and Helixer
-    - Evaluate annotation quality with BUSCO
+    - Evaluate annotations quality with BUSCO
+    - Compare the annotation of two annotation tools
     - View annotations in JBrowse

 time_estimation: 8h